-The desk study returned no otter Lutra lutra or water vole Arvicola amphibia records within 1km of the site.
+The desk study found no records for otter Lutra lutra or water vole Arvicola amphibius within 1km of the site boundary.

 There are no waterbodies or watercourses on site and no suitable otter or water vole habitat within the site.
 The site is assessed as having negligible potential to support otters or water voles and they are not considered further in this report.